Use case · Coding agent

 korely.search("formatter", agent_id="team-acme-typescript")

 # → "Biome" (current).
-Prettier marked superseded.
+Prettier memory marked superseded in the graph.

 Frequently asked